Last Updated on August 14, 2020 by Alice Pien, MD & Asher Milgrom, PhD

 For an accurate diagnosis, your doctor may run several different types of tests, including skin biopsies, allergy tests, blood tests, and challenge tests.
 They will also ask about your medical history to rule out other diagnoses.
 While there is no cure for this type of eczema, some lifestyle changes, such as avoiding cuts, rough fabrics, stress, irritants, and hot waters, may be recommended.
 Similarly, you might be asked to wear bandages over the lesions, take cortisone or antihistamines, and undergo UV light treatment.

-This type of eczema is more serious.
+Eczema Herpeticum is a more serious form of eczema.
 It co-occurs with atopic dermatitis (or ‘regular’ eczema) and it’s known under several names, include Kaposi varicelliform eruption, Pustulosis varioliformis acute, and Kaposi-Juliusberg dermatitis.
 It appears when the human virus herpes simplex is present (types 1 and 2), but can also be determined by the presence of coxsackievirus A16, or the vaccinia virus.

 It usually causes a fever and lymphadenopathy, as well as many blisters on top of former eczema patches.
 This condition, which is disseminated, can be fatal for babies.
 That’s because it affects many internal organs, including the liver, lungs, and brain, as well as the eyes.